weaviate/weaviate-io/developers/weaviate/current/core-knowledge/basics.md

 * You can set cross-references as datatypes to link to other objects.
 * You will define classes and properties in a schema.
 * Different classes can represent different vector spaces.
-* The schema has a Class-property data structure.
+* The schema has a class-property data structure.
 * You can configure Weaviate in the schema.
 * You define classes and properties in the schema.
 * We can query using the GraphQL-interface or -in some cases- the RESTful API.